Trending Styles To Wear Every Day

 These days, everybody wants to be a mermaid.
 Chalk it up to the glittery clamshell bras or the iridescent tails, but we’re inclined to think the mermaid trend ultimately boils down to the good hair.

-Whether they’re falling in love on land or wooing sailors in the deeps, mermaids always seem to make time for haircare.
-Their manes are inarguably luxurious.
+Whether they’re falling in love on land or wooing sailors in the deeps, mermaids always seem to make time for hair care.
+Their blonde, red, and dark brown hair is inarguably luxurious!
 With that in mind, we’d like to introduce the fishtail braid.
 It’s the closest you’re going to get to fishy fantasy without getting in the water.

-If you’ve always wanted to make a splash, try this two-strand braid on for size.
+If you’ve always wanted to make a splash, try these two-strand fishtail braid ideas on for size.

 Mermaid Fishtail Braid